acestream/ace-network-docs/docs/library/dao-acestream.md

     Over 30 million active users and around 50 thousand new installations of Ace Stream software per day (applications for desktop, mobile, stb, browser plugins).
 And all this at the stage of solely the most basic applications and functions implementation, without any marketing/advertising costs and without any financial incentives and motivation of the Network Participants!
 (Detailed information, by audience ...)

-DAO Ace Stream marks the next planned development stage of the Ace Stream project which has already become the world's most popular decentralised solution for online streaming using P2P (peer to peer) technology
+Ace Stream DAO marks the next planned development stage of the Ace Stream project which has already become the world's most popular decentralised solution for online streaming using P2P (peer to peer) technology

 !!! info ""

     Term: DAO (decentralised autonomic organisation) — it is a complex form of smart contracts in which the rules of a decentralised organisation are written in the contract code and the management takes place through tokens

-**DAO Ace Stream** — it is a decentralised platform with multiple friendly services and apps which are based on paradigm of divided system without dependance on the connection to central control servers
+**Ace Stream DAO** — it is a decentralised platform with multiple friendly services and apps which are based on paradigm of divided system without dependance on the connection to central control servers

-The DAO Ace Stream ecosystem is based on blockchain technology and has no owners in the traditional sense and anyway it belongs to the public
+The Ace Stream DAO ecosystem is based on blockchain technology and has no owners in the traditional sense and anyway it belongs to the public

 !!! note ""

     An open and completely decentralised Network with Onion Routing, with a search engine and DApps, in the form of an add-on over the Internet (second-level Internet network) which cannot be blocked or have restricted access to its content without blocking the Internet itself

-    The software operates in a decentralised open network with a transparent economy which is based on established software algorithms presented in public smart contracts (open software codes) with complete decentralisation of the regulation of relations, management mechanisms and mutual settlements between its Participants.DAO Ace Stream rules are followed by the protocol itself (program code), actors and social consensus of its Users / Participants.
+    The software operates in a decentralised open network with a transparent economy which is based on established software algorithms presented in public smart contracts (open software codes) with complete decentralisation of the regulation of relations, management mechanisms and mutual settlements between its Participants.Ace Stream DAO rules are followed by the protocol itself (program code), actors and social consensus of its Users / Participants.

-    No individual can influence the work of DAO Ace Stream!
+    No individual can influence the work of Ace Stream DAO!

 <p style="text-align: right">
     <strong><em>We make the impossible possible!</em></strong>